BGA Signature Course Descriptions

-The Global Operations set of signature courses contains an international, multi-location, 1-credit experience integrated with BGAF 230 and 231 at the end of the junior year is designed to explore the causes and consequences of the distribution of economic and business activity through the lens of a particular commodity, product, or firm.
+The Global Operations set of signature courses contains an international, multi-location, experience which takes place at the end of the junior year.
+This experiential learning unit is designed to explore the causes and consequences of the distribution of economic and business activity through the lens of a particular commodity, product, or firm.
 The project-based experience examines global value chain networks at both the “bottom” (commodity production in lower-income countries) and the “top” (activities in higher-income countries) associated with topics such as economic policy making and international economic relations, climate change and water use, foreign direct investment, sustainability, development, human rights, labor standards and workforce development, and global financial flows.

 BGAF 4040 and 4041: Business, Policy, and Society (Signature Courses 4a and 4b)

 This two-semester, two-course sequence (8 credits) blends interdisciplinary instruction, project-based learning, open-ended research, problem solving, and on-location community engagement.
 In an unstructured class environment, students explore complex societal problems at the nexus of business and global affairs.
 Student teams identify specific real-life challenges in a particular community or location, develop innovative yet practical approaches or solutions, and share their ideas directly with the relevant community.

-Two 7-10 day, single-location, international 1-credit experiences, one during the junior year spring break and one during the senior year winter break are extensions of BGAF 240 and 241.
+Two 7-10 day, single-location, international experiences (one during the junior year spring break and one during the senior year winter break) are components of the Business, Policy, and Society signature courses.